• actuallyalys 9 months ago

 Laptops without access to the internet are far less productive for most people.
 There are so many examples of tablets and smartphones with internet connectivity replacing other machines and/or making them resilient.
 Point of sale systems, hotel room key, ticketing systems, translation services, navigation from any point to any point, whether it be walking, bicycling, driving, or public transit.

-• Devasta a day ago
+• Devasta 9 months ago

 The biggest productivity boost I've ever had is switching from excel 2003 to 2007.
 Before I had a limit of 65k rows, now I had just over a million!
 A whole new world in calculation had opened up.